wp-plugins/edd-toolbar/readme.txt

 **Final note:** If you don't like to add your customizations to your `functions.php` file or similar file of theme/child theme/skin you can also add them to a functionality plugin or an mu-plugin.
 This way you can also use this better for Multisite environments.
 In general you are then more independent from theme/child theme changes etc.

+= How can I hook in additional menu items from a plugin or theme? = This is possible!
+Plugin and theme developers could use the included hooks to add stuff to the main items or resource group items section.
+The hooks are:

+* `eddtb_custom_main_items` for the main section
+* `eddtb_custom_group_items` for the resource group section
+* Example code:
+`
+add_action( 'eddtb_custom_main_items', 'eddtb_add_custom_main_items' );
+/**
+ * Easy Digital Downloads Toolbar: Add Custom Main Items */ function eddtb_add_custom_main_items() {
+	// Your custom stuff here, you might only use the WP Toolbar / Admin Bar API here!
+}
+`

-All the custom & branding stuff code above can also be found as a Gist on GitHub: https://gist.github.com/2392882 (you can also add your questions/ feedback there :)
+All the custom, branding and developer stuff code above can also be found as a Gist on GitHub: https://gist.github.com/2392882 (you can also add your questions/ feedback there :)

 == Screenshots ==